devanshkhare1705/Deep-Learning-Labs/README.md

 # APS360-Labs
-Course labs for APS360: Applied Deep Learning at the University of Toronto.
-This was a core course for my Certificate in Artificial Intelligence (AECERAIEN) during my BASc at UofT.
+APS360: Applied Deep Learning was a core course for my Certificate in Artificial Intelligence (AECERAIEN) during my B.A.Sc. at University of Toronto.
+The course covered the theory and implementation of state-of-the-art architectures for supervised and unsupervised learning including transformers, graph neural networks, GANs, autoencoders, as well as RNNs, CNNs and ANNs.

 Lab 1: